grinsted/borehole_echo/readme.md

 * gui.py: the main file with the GUI.
 * playrec_worker.py: a worker that plays and records chirps.
-* settings.py: settings
+* settings.py: misc settings
-* list_sounddevices.py: prints out the names and details of all the sounddevices connected to the system.
+* find_sounddevices.py: used to find the first/best matching device from a prioritized list of device names.

 # TODO:

 * record all inputs to a file.
-* respect input/output device names when starting playrec_worker.
-Should it fallback to default devices (?), should it allow regexps?
+    - Ideally compressed in some way.
+I've not found nice simple libraries to deal with infinite streams.
+We could use subprocess to pipe into ffmpeg (like i use for dailyglacier videos)?